vasanthk/Skadoosh/README.md

-# Virtuoshow
+# Virtuoshow (proof of concept)
-A mock site to host sessions virtually to share and learn skills with people across the globe.
+A mock site that hosts sessions virtually to share and learn skills with people across the globe.